kubedb/docs/docs/guides/mongodb/monitoring/alerting.md

 * To learn more about how Prometheus monitoring works with KubeDB, see the overview [here](/docs/guides/mongodb/monitoring/overview.md).

+* You will also need a Grafana API key / token with **Editor** permission so the chart's dashboard-import Job can push the dashboard.
+See [Step 1](#step-1--create-a-grafana-api-key) below.

 > Note: YAML files used in this tutorial are stored in [docs/examples/mongodb](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/mongodb) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

 ## Overview